-Note: Bilateral Sector Allocable Overseas Development Aid (ODA) refers to aid from bilateral sources allocated to identifiable sectors (like education and health).
+Note: Bilateral Sector Allocable Overseas Development Aid (0DA) refers to aid from bilateral sources allocated to identifiable sectors (like education and health).
 Non-sector allocable aid includes budgetary support and other forms of assistance that do not target specific sectors.
 Total ODA includes bilateral and multilateral DAC members and is identified as sector-allocable or non sector-allocable aid.
 Only some DAC members have committed to reporting on the gender marker, and this marker applies only to sector-allocable ODA from bilateral DAC members.
-This graph reflects the distribution of total ODA distributed in four groups: (1) bilateral sector-allocable ODA from DAC members that report on the gender marker and have a gender focus; (2) bilateral sector-allocable ODA from DAC members that report on the gender marker, but do not have a gender focus; (3) the rest of bilateral sector allocable ODA (from DAC members that do not report on the gender marker); and (4) the rest of ODA, including multilaterals and non-sector allocable bilateral aid.
+This graph reflects the distribution of total ODA distributed in four groups: (1) bilateral sector-allocable ODA from DAC members that report on the gender marker and have a gender focus; (2) bilateral sector-allocable ODA from DAC members that report on the gender marker, but do not have a gender focus; (3) the rest of bilateral sector allocable ODA from DAC members that do not report on the gender marker); and (4) the rest of ODA, including non-sector allocable bilateral aid and multilateral aid that reports to the OECD.